-A vendor must create VI-specific Jakarta EE 9.1-compliant WAR files so the VI-specific Servlet class will
+A vendor must create VI-specific Jakarta EE 9.1-compliant WAR files so the VI-specific Servlet class will be included instead of the Jakarta EE 9.1 CI-specific Servlet class.

 All resource and application class files are already compiled.
 The Vendor needs to package these files.
 Jakarta EE 9.1 Platform TCK makes this task easier by including template WAR files that contain all of the necessary files except for the VI-specific servlet adaptor class.
 The Jakarta EE 9.1 TCK also provides a tool to help with the repackaging task.